kartik144/Text_Imputation/README.md

   --threshold N      specify threshold such that words with frequency less
                      than the threshold will be discarded

-arguments pecific to train_bidirectional.py
+arguments specific to train_bidirectional.py
-  --dict DICT        path to file where the dictionary would be saved
+  --dict DICT        path to file where the dictionary would be saved --resume           to resume training from the last checkpoint

-arguments pecific to train_bidirectional.py
+arguments specific to train_bi_attention.py
   --dict DICT        path to file where the dictionary would be saved --sen_length N     threshold to eliminate unneccary long sentences.